 The Trust, in its business planning, has begun to identify a number of different activities which it will undertake in the Centre once it is open.
 Indeed a number of its ideas have already been tried out during the long gestation of the project since 1999.
-At heart they will all some connection with the history and traditions of the Abbey and the estate farm which followed the Dissolution.
-At the moment these fall under five broad headings, although these will undoubtedly expand as we develop our plans and talk to potential partners.
+At heart they will all have some connection with the history and traditions of the Abbey and the estate farm which followed the Dissolution.
+At the moment these fall under nine broad headings, although these will undoubtedly expand as we develop our plans and talk to our partners.

 These headings are:

 • Research: Phase 2 of the current work and further developments with our partners - this will include excavations open to the public whether as participants or visitors.
 This will probably be achieved through summer schools and other activity weekends through the year.